Reading Your Texas Car Accident Report

 Accident reports can be key evidence when trying to recover financial compensation after a car accident.
 Many insurance companies require a copy of your accident report to process your claim.
 If you were injured or sustained property damage, you should know exactly what the investigating officer said.

 Your recovery from the injuries you suffered can be difficult but getting your accident report and understanding what it means should be simple.
-As a service to you, Smith & Hassler have provided a sample Texas Peace Officer’s Crash Report form along with our comments.
+As a service to you, the car accident lawyers at Smith & Hassler have provided a sample Texas Peace Officer’s Crash Report form along with our comments.
 You can download the document below and compare it to your accident report.

 We suggest getting a copy of your accident report as soon as possible.
 You can order a copy from the Texas Department of Transportation.
 (If you are having trouble, we can help you get a copy.)